 When you are a college volleyball coach you spend a lot of time at Juniors tournaments.
 Most of them have a pretty standard format.
-They feature four teams and the progression is such that the top seeds play the bottom seeds in the early rounds (see this 3 pools of 3 on 2 courts alternative format).
+They feature 4-team pools and the progression is such that the top seeds play the bottom seeds in the early rounds (see this 3 pools of 3 on 2 courts alternative format).
 This can make for some pretty lopsided matches.
 I’d love to see more of a weighted pool format for volleyball tournaments.

 What do I mean by that?